wp-plugins/add-to-any-subscribe/README.txt

 = Why isn't the drop-down menu appearing for the button? =

-It's likely because your your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks" target="_blank">coded properly</a>.
+It's likely because your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks" target="_blank">coded properly</a>.
 Using the Theme Editor, make sure that the following piece of code is included in your theme's `footer.php` file just before the `</body>` line:

 `<?php wp_footer(); ?>`

 = How come the widget doesn't display once I activate it? =

 You'll have to manually put it where you want it in your sidebar.
-You can do so by going to `Presentation` > `Widgets` and clicking `Add` next to "Add to Any Subscribe".
+You can do so by going to `Presentation` > `Widgets` and clicking `Add` next to "AddToAny Subscribe".
 You'll need to have a "widget ready" theme.

 If you have already added the widget but the actual button is not displaying, you should reinstall the widget, making sure to copy the actual `add-to-any-subscribe` folder (and all of its contents) to your plugins folder.